Deiondrae/run-buddy/README.md

 # Run Buddy, Inc

 ## Purpose
-A website that offers fitness training services.
+Template of a website that offers fitness training services.

 ## Built with
 * HTML